richard9106/Project-5/Readme.md

   #### Goals for the first time user
   1. To be able to create an account easily.
   2. To be able to customise and update their profile.
-  3. To easily update and change or cancel their memberships.
+  3. To update and change or cancel their memberships.
   4. To easily be able to reserve or cancel  gym classes if they need it .
   5. To easily be able to purchase for products and see the shopping gab.
   6. To be able to see how much they are going to speend before pay.